r-call/git-style-guide/README.md

 # Workflow

 In projects in which changes are rapidly changing.
 It's prudent to utilize a proper workflow so that the tool, git, doesn't become an impediment upon it's team.
-Vincent Driessen discussed, in 2010 in [a seminal article](http://nvie.com/posts/a-successful-git-branching-model/), titled, "A successful Git branching model", proposed what now know as the git-flow model.
+Vincent Driessen discussed, in 2010 in [a seminal article](http://nvie.com/posts/a-successful-git-branching-model/) titled, "A successful Git branching model", proposed what now know as *git-flow model*.

 ## Gitflow priniciples in a nutshell

+* Maintain two branches: `master` and `develop`
-* Create temporary feature branches
+* Create temporary throw-away feature branches
 * The master branch is most stable branch
 * Maintain a `develop` branch where feature branch patches are integrated
-* Tag stable versions in the master branch
+* Tag only stable versions in the master branch

 # Merging Standards